mattxlee/config_nvim/README.md

 Use command `:LspInstallInfo` to show all language server and use key `i` to install, or `X` to uninstall.

+Use `gd` goto the definition.

+Use `K` to show the document of current word.

+Use `ctrl+k` to show the signature of current function/method.

 **Please note, wget is required for installing language server**